warp-ds/warp-portal-poc/docs/components/icons/index.md

 <components-status v-bind="mapFrameworkStatuses(data.frameworks)" />

-## WARP library
+## Icons in Figma
 Our icon library contains of ~300 icons.
-We also have access to the Streamline icon library with more than 17.000 icons that we can use and adjust in any way we like.
+We also have access to the [Streamline icon library](https://home.streamlinehq.com/) with more than 17.000 icons that we can use and adjust in any way we like.
 We offer three different sizes, 16px, 24px and 32px.

 ### Need new icons?